-Turkey's major exchanges shut down due to crypto asset crackdown
+Turkey's major exchanges suspended due to cryptocurrency crackdown

-In Turkey, where the Financial Crimes Investigation Commission is investigating the crypto asset industry, Vebitcoin, the country's second crypto asset exchange, has ceased operations 'to meet all regulations and requirements.'
+Vebitcoin, the country's second-largest cryptocurrency exchange, has ceased operations in Turkey, where the Financial Crimes Investigation Commission is investigating the cryptocurrency industry 'to meet all regulations and demands.'

 Turkish bitcoin exchange Vebitcoin collapses amid crypto crackdown